DimaA7/OTUS_PostgreSQL/HomeWork/03_HW_Installation.md

                 No VM guests are running outdated hypervisor (qemu) binaries on this host.

-        Add Ubuntu user to docker group in order to execute docker command without sudo: sudo usermod -aG docker $dima
+  ## Add Ubuntu user to docker group in order to execute docker command without sudo:
+            sudo usermod -aG docker $dima
             Список пользователей группы в Linux в файле /etc/group

-        Restart docker to make changes effect:
+  ## Restart docker to make changes effect:
             sudo systemctl restart docker

-        Reboot your Ubuntu machine:
+  ## Reboot Ubuntu machine:
             sudo shutdown -r now

-        Log in to docker hub from your Ubuntu command line: docker login
+  ## Log in to docker hub from your Ubuntu command line:
+            docker login
             Log in with your Docker ID or email address to push and pull images from Docker Hub.
 If you don't have a Docker ID, head over to https://hub.docker.com/ to create one.
             You can log in with your password or a Personal Access Token (PAT).
 Using a limited-scope PAT grants better security and is required for organizations using SSO.
 Learn more at https://docs.docker.com/go/access-tokens/

             username: your_docker_hub_username
             password: your_password
             WARNING!
-Your password will be stored unencrypted in /home/dima-a7/.docker/config.json.
+Your password will be stored unencrypted in /home/dima/.docker/config.json.
             Configure a credential helper to remove this warning.
 See https://docs.docker.com/engine/reference/commandline/login/#credentials-store

-        dima-a7@otus:~$ docker pull ubuntu:20.04
+            dima@otus:~$ docker pull ubuntu:20.04
             20.04: Pulling from library/ubuntu
             527f5363b98e: Pull complete
             Digest: sha256:f2034e7195f61334e6caff6ecf2e965f92d11e888309065da85ff50c617732b8